Fire and rescue services

 The security situation in the region remains unpredictable and could deteriorate with little or no warning.

-Demonstrations are common, including in Amman.
+Demonstrations and protests are common, including in Amman.

 They're triggered by: